-Seattle closed out the decade with a bang, with local startups raking in a collective $3.5 billion in venture capital in 2019.
+Seattle closed out the decade with a bang, with local startups raking in a collective $3.5 billion in venture capital last year.
 Hometown to Amazon and Microsoft, Seattle is a not-so-surprising choice location for tech companies looking for steady footholds, top talent and ample funding.

 But while some of its larger technology companies continue to draw skepticism from lawmakers, Seattle techies have a ton of alternative employment options at smaller, mission-driven startups.
 Take the 50 Seattle-based startups listed here, for example.
 They're combating fake news, creating machine learning algorithms that can decorate a home, formulating new haircare products and even building the next moon rover.